secretkeylabs/stacks-transaction-sponsor/README.md

 POST to the `/v1/sponsor` endpoint with the user signed transaction in the JSON body.
 The transaction must be created as a sponsored transaction.
 The service will sign the transaction as the sponsor and broadcast it.

 The service will use multiple addresses from the same wallet at random to sponsor transactions.
+This allows the sponsor to handle more simultaneous pending transactions.
 You can set the number of addresses to use in the `.env` file.
-Each addresses must be funded with STX.
-This allows the sponsor to handle more simultaneous pending transactions.
+Each address must be funded with STX.

 `/v1/info` will return the list of addresses used by the service for sponsoring transactions